RedHatInsights/javascript-clients/packages/topological-inventory/README.md

-# Javascript client for Topological inventory API
+# Javascript client for the topological-inventory API
-If you want to use [ManageIQ/topological-inventory-api](https://github.com/ManageIQ/https://github.com/ManageIQ/topological_inventory-api) you shouldn't use get requests directly, but rather use this client to integrate with this service.
+If you want to use [RedHatInsights/topological-inventory](https://github.com/RedHatInsights/topological-inventory) you shouldn't use get requests directly, but rather use this client to integrate with this service.

 ## Install
 NPM